 Your role: Call 800-714-7777 ext.
 7700 to inform us that you want to interconnect an electric generating system to our distribution system.

 Our role: We respond to your request within 5 working days and provide all materials necessary to complete your interconnection application.
-All documents, forms and applications also are included in the Documents section on this page.
+All documents, forms and applications also are included in the required documentation section on this page.

 Your role: Complete appropriate distributed generation application form and submit it via one of following: